Cale-Torino/FreeTAKServer_Docs_ETC/4. ESP32-CAM ATAK-CIV Stream/README.md

 Now you can easily add the stream to ATAK-CIV (forward the correct ports when using outside your localhost network)

+You can also add the stream to a sensor on the map (such as a static camera)

 [<img src="img/add.jpeg" width="800"/>](img/add.jpeg)

 ### Example Vid